National Theatre Live: About

 Over the years from 2015 to 2019, National Theatre Live released a wide range of plays in cinemas including ones from the National Theatre and others from the West End such as Who's Afraid of Virginia Woolf? with Imelda Staunton and All About Eve with Lily James and Gillian Anderson.
 It also broadcast both parts of Tony Kushner's Angels in America on week apart.
 Other notable productions include Phoebe Waller-Bridge's Fleabag and Cyrano de Bergerac with James McAvoy (the last the screen in cinemas before the COVID-19 pandemic).

 The programme returned to screens in 2022 with Leopoldstadt, which had its cinema run cancelled due to the closure of theatres and arts venues.
 Following this, plays released included the one-woman Prima Facie with Jodie Comer and GOOD with David Tennant.

 In April 2024, National Theatre Live released its 100th play in cinemas, Nye featuring Michael Sheen, broadcast live from the National Theatre.
+Since then the programme has included highlights such as the National Theatre's brand new production of Oscar Wilde's The Importance of Being Earnest and Inter Alia with Rosamund Pike.
+From the West End they have broadcast Dr. Strangelove with Steve Coogan, based on the 1964 Stanley Kubrick film, Mrs. Warren's Profession from the Garrick Theatre and The Fifth Step from in-the-round theatre @sohoplace, featuring Jack Lowden and Martin Freeman.

+2025's season includes a line-up of shows starting with a new West End production of All My Sons with Bryan Cranston, filmed live from Wyndham's Theatre.
+From the National Theatre, John Millington Synge's The Playboy of the Western World and Christopher Hampton's Les Liaisons Dangereuses join the season.